gbmetzner/gbmetzner.github.io/_posts/2015/2015-03-05-Testing-Multiple-DB-Gatling.md

 ---
 layout: post
-title: Testing Multiple Database using Gatling 2
+title: Testing Multiple Database using Gatling
 ---

 Hi there, everythin's fine?

 After my previous [post]({% post_url 2015/2015-01-24-Multiple-DB %}) I was wondering how I could write tests for it.
-Searching on Google I've found an article explaining how to use [Gatling 2](http://gatling.io/) to write stress tests.
+Searching on Google I've found an article explaining how to use [Gatling](http://gatling.io/) to write stress tests.
 You can check out this article [here](http://sysgears.com/articles/restful-service-load-testing-using-gatling-2/)

 According to the Gatling website: